Stress Relief (The Office): Plot

-Michael, to solve the problem, organizes a comedic roast of himself in the warehouse.
+Michael, to resolve the stress, organizes a comedic roast of himself in the warehouse.
 Dwight tricks most of the employees into signing his apology letter by pretending it is a sign-in sheet, but Phyllis Vance uncovers it and refuses to sign.
-Each of the office and warehouse workers gleefully take jabs at Michael, who initially seems to enjoy the jokes, but grows increasingly hurt and offended, storming out of the warehouse.
+Each of the office and warehouse workers gleefully take jabs at Michael, who initially enjoys the jokes, but grows increasingly hurt and offended, storming out of the warehouse.
 Michael takes a personal day, much to the concern of his employees, and spends time at a playground to reflect.
-Dwight manages to trick Phyllis into signing his apology letter by bribing a mailman to ask her to sign for a fake package.
+Dwight tricks Phyllis into signing his apology letter by bribing a mailman to ask her to sign for a fake package.
 Michael returns to the office, where he roasts each of his co-workers with one-liners, causing Stanley to laugh heartily.
 Michael tells his employees that they are the reason he got into the paper business, and they applaud him.

 Meanwhile, Pam Beesly's parents are going through a rough patch in their marriage, and Pam's father is staying with her and Jim.
 Pam asks Jim to convince her father to work things out.
-However, shortly after they talk, Pam learns her father has sought a separation.
+However, shortly after they talk, her father seeks a separation.
 She later confronts her father about why he left her mother.
 When Pam returns to the office, she tells Jim her father left because Jim told him how much he loves Pam, causing him to recognize his own lack of love for his wife in comparison.
 Pam comes to terms with the separation and tearfully embraces Jim.
 As this goes on, they view a pirated movie titled Mrs. Albert Hannaday with Andy Bernard.
 The film stars Jack Black, who is engaged to a character played by Jessica Alba, but falls in love with her elderly grandmother, played by Cloris Leachman.
 Andy confuses Jim and Pam's comments on her parents' situation as to the characters in the film, leading him to conclude they are "movie geniuses" finding hidden depths in the film.
 The movie ends with Jack Black visiting Cloris Leachman with flowers and a new walker, only to discover her affair with another young man.